 Belly button piercing is the most popular piercing, followed by tongue piercing at a close second.
 There is a large selection of piercing jewelry available, including many types of belly rings and navel-piercing body jewelry.
 There are also many styles of belly rings that you as a customer can purchase.
-Acrylic belly rings, for example, typically have a stainless steel shaft with 2 acrylic balls that can come unscrewed.
+Acrylic belly rings, for example, typically have a stainless steel shaft with two acrylic balls that can come unscrewed.

-To understand it better, it would be useful to learn more about human anatomy.
-Belly button ring is an adorning decoration for the navel, typically in a curved barbell or circular shape.
+To have a better understanding of a belly button ring, a better knowledge of human anatomy would be useful.
+A belly button ring is an adorning decoration for the navel, typically in a curved barbell or circular shape.
 Metals for belly button rings include surgical steel, solid 14k gold, silver, niobium, or titanium.

 Gold or silver plated metals may break easily or cause irritation to your belly button , so it is good to know the risks involved in getting your belly button pierced.

 Who Should Not Get Their Belly Button Pierced?

 If your belly button does not have the skin for the piercing to hold, the ring will likely slip out, instead of lying flat against the navel.
 Outie (protruded) belly buttons have more surface scar tissue to deal with, but a seasoned body piercer can pierce an outie belly button as well.
 Most people choose a vertical piercing that enters inside the belly button and exits through the skin above it.

 How To Take Care Of A New Belly Button Piercing?